lakshmananthangaraj/Cloud-Identity-Toolkit/Microsoft365/SharePointOnline/README.md

 ---

-# Create an Entra ID Application

-PnP PowerShell supports creating an Entra ID application automatically.
+## Step 2: Register an Entra ID application

-Replace the placeholder values with your own tenant information.
+PnP PowerShell can register the required Entra ID application for you.
+Replace every placeholder (the values in `<angle brackets>`) with details specific to your tenant.

 ```powershell
 Register-PnPAzureADApp `